 5. Furniture blocks the traffic pattern

-This 7′ hallway is just that.
+Yes, this 7′ hallway is just that.
 A hallway!
 Yet is has the dining room table which belongs in the eat-in kitchen area, and the big leather couch BLOCKS the entrance from the hallway into the living room.
 Remove the table, and replacing the oversized couch with two smaller accent chairs would give this family the seating they need plus make the house flow from room to room more efficient.

 You should leave a 36″ walkway in a major traffic flow area clear of any furniture for people to walk through one room to another.
 It is NEVER a good idea to block traffic flow.
 Different furniture and furniture layouts are better options than blocking traffic flow!